eric-smithson/browser-extension-tutorial/README.md

 # Readme

-Small tutorial project I put together to teach myself how to make a chrome extension.
+Small project I put together to teach myself how to make a chrome extension.